Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: General In-Context Learning

 By choosing $t$ sufficiently large, the limiting pair $(U_{\infty}(t), V_{\infty}(t))$ can be made arbitrarily close to its asymptotic convergence point.
 As a consequence, the corresponding finite-$L$ pair $(U_L(t), V_L(t))$ achieves a comparably low risk.
 The final limit statement then follows from the monotonic decrease of the risk throughout training.

-This upper bound is particularly informative in regimes where the infinite-prompt model is easier to analyze or is known to perform well (most notably in the case of in-context linear regression, which we study in the next section).
+This upper bound is particularly informative in regimes where the infinite-prompt model is easier to analyze or is known to perform well (most notably in the case of in-context linear regression, studied in the next section).

-Although Theorem~\ref{thm:optim_general} provides guarantees only in terms of risk, its proof also yields (weaker) control over the training iterates themselves.
-In particular, \Cref{lemma:gronwallICL} implies that for any $\varepsilon>0$, there exist sufficiently large values of $L$ and $T$ (with $T$ depending on $L$) such that
+\looseness=-1 Theorem~\ref{thm:optim_general} states for a softmax attention layer that under mild regularity assumptions on the ICL loss, the parameters obtained after training over large, finite-length prompts obtain a population risk that is at least comparable (if not better) to the risk it would have obtained by training over infinite-length prompts.
+Although it provides guarantees only in terms of risk, its proof also yields (weaker) control over the training iterates themselves.
+In particular, Lemma~\ref{lemma:gronwallICL} implies that for any $\varepsilon>0$, there exist sufficiently large values of $L$ and $T$ (with $T$ depending on $L$) such that

 However, this result does not guarantee convergence of $(U_L(t),V_L(t))$ as $t\to\infty$, for a \emph{fixed} prompt length $L$.
 Rather, it ensures that